MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: MicroFlow Operators

 \section{MicroFlow Operators}

 NN processes are often represented by a sequence of operations in a computational graph.
-MicroFlow provides the most common ones to implement FNNs and CNNs, including FullyConnected, Conv2D, DepthwiseConv2D, AveragePool2D, Reshape, ReLU, ReLU6, and Softmax operators.

-For TinyML applications, these operators need to be first quantized: that is, floating point numbers have to be converted into integer ones, which should be still accurate enough to perform inference correctly.
+As reported in Table~\ref{tab:operators} and documented on the official Rust documentation platform\footnote{ \url{https://docs.rs/microflow/latest/microflow/}}, MicroFlow provides the most common ones to implement FNNs and CNNs, including FullyConnected, Conv2D, DepthwiseConv2D, AveragePool2D, Reshape, ReLU, ReLU6, and Softmax operators.
+Apart for Reshape, which simply re-arranges the shape of a tensor, all the operators need to be quantized before using them for TinyML applications: that is, floating point numbers have to be converted into integer ones, which should be still accurate enough to perform inference correctly.
 After quantization, each number is mapped according to the following equation:

 where $r$ is the original floating-point value, $q$ is the quantized fixed-point value, and $S$ and $Z$ are the quantization parameters, namely \emph{scale} and \emph{zero point}, respectively.
 The quantization takes place before deployment, either during or after training.
 Its parameters are calculated based on a representative sample of the input data.
 During inference, the engine uses the quantized data together with the quantization parameters.
 Some of the most popular ML frameworks provide support for quantization~\cite{liang2021pruning}.
-Among these, TensorFlow Lite~\cite{TFLite} is perhaps the most widely used, since it provides a set of tools and libraries for developers to deploy and run ML models on mobile and embedded devices.
+Among these, TensorFlow Lite is perhaps the most widely used, since it provides a set of tools and libraries for developers to deploy and run ML models on mobile and embedded devices.
 It allows to train, quantize, and save a model for embedded applications in a dedicated TFLite format, which is the one adopted by MicroFlow -- although any other quantization tool compatible with this format could be used.

 Once an operator has been quantized, its implementation in MicroFlow follows the design described in Sec.~\ref{sec:design}.
 The operator is split into two components: the parser, which runs on the compiler, and the kernel, which runs at runtime.
 The goal of the parser is to facilitate the kernel's job by preparing the input, output, and intermediate tensors, and by pre-processing the constant values.
 The goal of the kernel is to propagate the input to the output in the most efficient way.
 An overview of the relation between the operator's components is shown in Fig.~\ref{fig:operator-components}.